engineerliz/ai-coding-research/instructions/add-company-socials.md

   A: Use the main/primary account for the company.
 If there's a clear main account (usually verified and with the company name), use that one.

 - **Q: Should I update follower counts regularly?**
-  A: Update the "Last Updated" date whenever you refresh the follower counts.
+  A: Update the "Last Updated" date whenever you refresh the follower counts and post counts.
 Consider setting a schedule (e.g., monthly) to keep data current.

+- **Q: How do I update the README table?**
+  A: Extract the follower counts from the `socials.md` file's Overview section.
+Add a new row with the company name hyperlinked to `{company-name}/socials.md`, followed by the three follower counts (X, Instagram, TikTok) in that order.
+Keep the table sorted alphabetically by company name.

 ---